 A longitudinal vaginal septum is formed when the lower sections of these tubes don't follow typical development.
 Usually this is also associated with a difference in how the womb forms.

-Someone with a longitudinal vaginal septum may have either have a double womb (uterine didelphys: two smaller left and right sided wombs) or a single womb with a dividing septum (band of tissue dividing left and right sides of the womb).
+Someone with a longitudinal vaginal septum may also have either a double womb (uterine didelphys: two smaller left and right sided wombs) or a single womb with a dividing septum (band of tissue dividing left and right sides of the womb).

 Your doctor will have arranged a scan to look at your womb shape and will explain how this might affect you.